-PhRMA Releases New Researcher Stories as Part of “From Hope to Cures” Advertising Campaign
+PhRMA Releases New Patient Stories in Last Installment of 2016 “From Hope to Cures” Advertising Campaign

-PR Newswire, Washington (June 14, 2016) The Pharmaceutical Research and Manufacturers of America (PhRMA) today released new advertising as part of its “From Hope to Cures” campaign, highlighting America's biopharmaceutical researchers dedicated to bringing new treatments and cures to patients.
+WASHINGTON, D.C.
+(September 6, 2016) — The Pharmaceutical Research and Manufacturers of America (PhRMA) today released new advertising as part of its “From Hope to Cures” campaign, highlighting two patient stories that exemplify the theme of ACHIEVABLE.

 “From Hope to Cures” launched in January 2014 to highlight the value biopharmaceutical innovation provides to patients, society and the economy.
 The campaign website features stories of real patients and researchers, data and information on fighting diseases and an interactive map showing the economic contributions of the industry.